Look, I said ass.

 - After: Think Facebook's Just for B2C?
 10 Companies That'll Change Your Mind

-The less of a mouthful you can make your titles, the better!
+Try sounding out the title in your head to make sure it's easily digestible for your readers.
+The less of a mouthful you can make your titles, the better.

 I hope this has been a helpful walkthrough on crafting titles.
 Share your tips in the comments, won't you?